omwan/merrittwan-cs3200/README.md

 Backend component of final project for CS3200 (Database Design), Fall 2017.
 Built in collaboration with [Jessica Merritt](https://github.com/jessm16).
 Frontend component can be found [here](https://github.com/jessm16/wanmerritt-cs3200ui).

-This repo consists of a REST API built on Spring Boot, which queries the AWS RDB using JDBC.
+This repo consists of a REST API built on Spring Boot, which queries an AWS RDS using JDBC.

 ## About this project
 This project consists of a web application which queries on a database that models a system for storing and recording information pertaining to clinical trials, including principal investigators, patients, drugs, and medical conditions.
 Users can view and create studies for a given medical condition and set of drugs, add patients and clinicians to studies, and record information about patient responses.